Skip to Main Content

 Registration

-If you are interested in obtaining an Environmental Law Certificate, you should fill out an Expression of Interest form in the semester that you begin to take environmental law courses.
-After submitting the form, you should contact Professor Everhart for advice concerning the program.
+If you are interested in obtaining an Environmental Law Certificate, you should fill out an Expression of Interest form.
+After submitting the form, you should contact Professor Robert Teplitz for advice concerning the program.
 Graduating students who wish to certify meeting the requirements for a Law and Government Certificate should fill out the Application for a Law and Government Certificate.

 Certificate Learning Outcomes